The Tax Shelter

 WARNING For the investor, the operation consists of making a payment of funds without eventual repayment in the aim of obtaining a Tax Shelter certificate linked to an eligible work (audiovisual or theatrical) which, under certain conditions, entitles the investor to a tax exemption.
-The Tax Shelter features three risk factors.
+The Tax Shelter features risk factors.
 The main one of these is the risk of not obtaining or only partially obtaining the tax benefit for the investor.
-The consequence of this is the total or partial loss of the amount invested should the guarantee mechanisms be inoperative – as stated in our Prospectus dated 22 May 2018 and in Supplement nº 1 of 25 June 2018, in Supplement n° 2 of 4 December 2018 and in Supplement n° 3 of 27 December 2018, briefly in the warning on the cover, and more comprehensively on pages 14 and 23 of the Prospectus, on page 11 of Supplement nº 1 and on page 20 of Supplement n° 2.
-SCOPE Invest’s service concerns investments within the framework of the Belgian Tax Shelter system (for the audiovisual & performing arts sectors) in accordance with the provisions of Articles 194b and following of the 1992 Income Tax Code (hereinafter 1992 CIR).
-The lack of financial details and experience at SCOPE in relation to the Tax Shelter for performing arts” constitutes another risk factor detailed in point 2.4 of Supplement nº 1.
-The investor’s participation in the offer is not subject to any minimum amount and does not involve any costs payable by the investor apart from the investment itself.
-Companies interested in SCOPE Invest's offer are invited to consult the comprehensive information contained in the Prospectus and in Supplements n°1, n°2 and n°3, and to seek confirmation from their usual financial and fiscal advisers regarding this investment opportunity.
+The consequence of this is the total or partial loss of the amount invested should the guarantee mechanisms be inoperative, - as stated in our Prospectus dated 23 July 2020, briefly in the warning on the cover, and more comprehensively on pages 15 and 18.
+The approval of the Prospectus by the FSMA should not be considered as a favourable opinion on the offer it contains.
+SCOPE Invest’s service concerns investments within the framework of the Belgian Tax Shelter system (for the audio-visual & performing arts sectors) in accordance with the provisions of Articles 194ter and following of the 1992 Income Tax Code (hereinafter 1992 CIR).
+Participation in the offer does not impose a minimum amount on the investor and does not involve any costs for the investor other than the payment of the investment.
+Companies interested in SCOPE Invest's offer are invited to read the full information contained in the Prospectus and to confirm the advisability of making the investment with their usual financial and tax advisers.